Bursaries & Finance

 Free College Meals

-In accordance with Government Education Funding Agency guidance students whose families are in receipt of one or more of the following benefits will be awarded a free meal including a drink each day up to the value of £3.00.
+In accordance with Government Education Funding Agency guidance students whose families are in receipt of one or more of the below benefits will be awarded a free meal each day up to the value of £3.00.
 Please note this does not included sweets, cakes, fizzy drinks, or bottled water unless included in the sandwich meal deal.

 - Income Support